 de A named vector containing log2 fold-changes of the differentially expressed genes.
 The names of this numeric vector are Entrez gene IDs. all A vector with the Entrez IDs in the reference set.
 If the data was obtained from a microarray experiment, this set will contain all genes present on the specific array used for the experiment.
-This vector should contain all names of the de argument. organism A three letter character designating the organism.
-See a full list at ftp://ftp.genome.jp/pub/kegg/xml/or pathids A character vector with the names of the pathways to be analyzed.
+This vector should contain all names of the de argument. organi sm A three letter character designating the organism.
+See a full list at ftp://ftp.genome.jp/pub/kegg/xml/organ data.d Location of the "organism" SPIA.RData file containing the pathways data generated with make SPIA data.
+If set to NULL will look for this file in the extdata folder of the SPIA library. pathio A character vector with the names of the pathways to be analyzed.
 If left NULL all pathways available will be tested. nB Number of bootstrap iterations used to compute the P PERT value.
 Should be larger than 100.
-A recommended value is 2000.

-If set to TRUE, the function plots the gene perturbation accumulation vs log2 fold change for every gene on each pathway.
+A recommended value is 2000. plots If set to TRUE, the function plots the gene perturbation accumulation vs log2 fold change for every gene on each pathway.
 The null distribution of the total net accumulations from which PPERT is computed, is plotted as well.
-The figures are sent to the SPIAPerturbationPlots.pdf file in the current directory.
+The figures are sent to the SPIAPerturbationPlots.pdf file in the current directory. verbos e If set to TRUE, displays the number of pathways already analyzed. beta Weights to be assigned to each type of gene/protein relation type.
+It should be a named numeric vector of length 23, whose names must be: $c("activation", "compound", "binding/as If set to null, beta will be by default chosen as: c(1,0,0,1,-1,1,0,0,-1,-1,0,0,1,0,1,-1,0,0,1,0,1$ ئاسىد combin Method used to combine the two types of p-values.
+If set to "fisher" it will use Fisher's method.
+If set to "norminv" it will use the normal inversion method.